hideo0106/gha-aws-oidc-bootstrap/README.md

 ---

-## Summary of Recent Changes (2025-04-23)
+## Architecture and Implementation Notes

-- **Switched to Jinja2-based CloudFormation template rendering** for the IAM role and policies, ensuring robust YAML block indentation and eliminating placeholder injection logic.
+- CloudFormation templates for the IAM role and policies are rendered using Jinja2, ensuring robust YAML block indentation and eliminating placeholder injection logic.
-- **Removed obsolete scripts and templates**: `inject_trust_policy.py` and `iam_role.base.yaml`.
+- Obsolete scripts and templates (such as `inject_trust_policy.py` and `iam_role.base.yaml`) have been removed.
-- **Policies are now modular and loaded from the `/policies` directory**; the renderer attaches all found policies to the IAM role.
+- Policies are modular and loaded from the `/policies` directory; the renderer attaches all found policies to the IAM role.
-- **Trust policy is dynamically generated** and injected into the CloudFormation template for least-privilege, multi-repo OIDC integration.
+- The trust policy is dynamically generated and injected into the CloudFormation template for least-privilege, multi-repo OIDC integration.
-- **Deployment workflow and scripts updated** for clarity, maintainability, and security.
+- Deployment workflow and scripts are structured for clarity, maintainability, and security.

 ---